 We commit to funding all students making satisfactory progress toward the completion of their degree for five years.
 This funding is typically a combination of fellowship money (with no work-related requirements attached) and TA or RA money (with designated work responsibilities).
 We work diligently to secure fellowship funding for students whenever possible.
-These include, but are not limited to, the following fellowships from the Graduate College: Presidential Fellowships, Dean's Fellowships for Minority Students, Ballard-Seashore Dissertation Year Fellowships, and Summer Dissertation Grants.
-We also offer within-department fellowships from Strategic Initiative Funds (SIF).
-These fellowships are typically used in place of a 10-hour (25%) TA/RA assignment in the first two years and/or final year in the program, as a way to secure students' dedicated time to focus on research.
+These include, but are not limited to, the following fellowships from the Graduate College: Recruitment Fellowships, Post-Comprehensive Research Awards, Ballard-Seashore Dissertation Fellowships, and Summer Research Awards.
 Additional external funding is sometimes available in the form of grants on specific faculty research projects.

 To further support our students' learning and research (as resources are available) the department will provide: